You are here: Home | Top Beaches | Back Beaches

-Victoria's great ocean beaches can be easily found, just a short distance from central Melbourne.
+Victoria's back beaches can be easily found, just a short distance from central Melbourne.

 These fascinating places make for the perfect opportunity to indulge in two fun things to do.